a-flyleaf/ygbtdm/about.md

 > Content note: **Story contains mature themes.** There is no explicit gore or nudity.
 Art may feature body horror.
 Creator has chosen not to use more specific warnings.

-In the mean time, this site houses [story-related art]({%include url.html%}/gallery).
+For now, a majority of the site is [story-related art]({%include url.html%}/gallery).
 Major updates are noted on the [changelog]({%include url.html%}/changelog).

 ## on spoilers
-Because of the haphazard way I've been making stuff for this thing, **spoilers are everywhere**, frequently with little to no indication that they are in fact spoilers.
+Because of the haphazard way I've been publicizing stuff for this story, **spoilers are everywhere**, frequently with little to no indication that they are in fact spoilers.
 Subsequently I'm not too fussed about withholding things.

 That said, if I think something is especially significant, it'll be hidden; text is grayed out <span class="spoiler">like this</span>, and images are obscured like this: